 The Slaughterhouse Club: https://youtu.be/JSxTKSgz3p8

-I recognised that a great deal of the flyers on display at St Pauls were centered on support and psychological councelling for the volunteers and carers themselves.
+I recognised that many of the flyers and pamphlets in social centres centered on support and psychological councelling for the volunteers and carers themselves.
 Less state support means an increase in their workload which can lead to "burn out".

-Next i visited the Turkish Islamic Trust & Mosque on Shacklewell lane , also in the Hackney area.
-I talked with its organiser Egg and also briefly met his sister and co-organiser Mel.
-We talked about the Mosque activities which, as well as funeral services, includes music and arts events, a community flea market and cafe.
-Once again, i found Eggs enthusiasm and openness very inspiring.
+I visited the Turkish Islamic Trust & Mosque on Shacklewell lane and talked with its organiser Egg and also briefly met his sister and co-organiser Mel.
+I found Eggs enthusiasm and openness very inspiring and we talked about the Mosque activities which, as well as funeral services, includes music and arts events, a community flea market and cafe.
 The mosque was converted from a Rothschild-built synagogue in 1977 and before being a location for funerals and social activities and was a prolific recording studio for ethnic music recordings for London’s Turkish communities : http://www.travbuddy.com/The-UK-Turkish-Islamic-Trust-and-Mosque-v834175

-Next I visited Hackney community organiser Alicia, at her homebase Reel Rebel Radio “your local global community radio station offering diversity in music, documentaries and radio plays” (http://reelrebelsradio.com/) We had a lively conversation on diverse topics including the story of “the Windrush”.
+Next I visited Hackney community organiser Alicia, at her homebase Reel Rebel Radio “your local global community radio station offering diversity in music, documentaries and radio plays” http://reelrebelsradio.com/ We had a lively conversation on diverse topics including the story of migrant passenger ship The Windrush.

 HMT Empire Windrush originally MV Monte Rosa, was a German passenger liner and cruise ship acquired from Germany after WWII by the United Kingdom as a prize of war and renamed Empire Windrush and is best remembered for bringing one of the first large groups of post-war West Indian immigrants to the United Kingdom, carrying 492 passengers and one stowaway on a voyage from Jamaica to London in 1948.
-British Caribean people who came to the United Kingdom in the period after World War II are sometimes referred to as the Windrush Generation. (edited from an original text on Wikipedia)
+British Caribean people who came to the United Kingdom in the period after World War II are sometimes referred to as the Windrush Generation.
+(Wikipedia edit)

 I travelled with Caroline to Brixton to meet with TNH member Raggi Kotek who works as an immigration lawyer and who, through her work, has first hand experience with many traumatised people.
 Raggi has recently started up a series of movement medicine classes “Bindi Beats” https://www.facebook.com/BindiBeats/ which she will demonstrate at the first Berlin meeting.
 Together, the three of us discussed logistics and brainstormed about the TNH upcoming visit to Berlin.
-In fact my five days in London were full of many such interesting encounters giving me a great deal of food for thought and ideas about how to somehow collaborate with these great people and organisations, something that makes sense in the context of our new partnership , to explore possibilities and create activities that could perhaps help link some of them / us together e.g.perhaps a street parade/manifestation through Hackney linking the Mosque and the Church via Reel Rebel Radio ?
-SATB is Go! :-
+My five days in London were full of many interesting encounters, giving me a great deal of food for thought and ideas about the possibility to somehow collaborate with these great people and organisations, something that makes sense in the context of our new partnership , to explore possibilities and create activities that could perhaps help support them and by doing so learn new practices and encourage networking.

 Coost Foto Impressions (HERE)